simbricks/simbricks/doc/user/howto.rst

   :lines: 25-
   :language: python
   :name: simple_ping_experiment
-  :caption: A simple experiment with a client host pinging a server, both are connected through a switch.
+  :caption: A simple experiment with a client host pinging a server, both are connected through a network switch.
 The setup of the two hosts could be simplified by using :func:`~simbricks.orchestration.simulator_utils.create_basic_hosts`.

 .. _sec-howto-nodeconfig: